B.A. 1994, Cornell; M.A. 1996, Princeton; Ph.D 1999, Princeton

 For a full list of my work, see my

 Areas of Research/Interest: American Politics, Political Methodology

-About Me: Sanford Clark Gordon is associate professor of Politics at New York University.
+About Me: Sanford Clark Gordon is professor of Politics at New York University.
 He received his B.A. from Cornell and his Ph.D. from Princeton.
 Prior to his arrival at NYU, Professor Gordon taught at the Ohio State University from 1999-2002; and in 2005-2006, he was a fellow-in-residence at the Center for the Study of Democratic Politics at Princeton.
 Professor Gordon’s work on interest group influence in administrative and legislative politics, bureaucratic politicization, the political economy of criminal justice, and research methodology has appeared in the American Political Science Review, the American Journal of Political Science, the Journal of Politics, the Quarterly Journal of Political Science, Political Analysis, the Journal of Law, Economics, and Organization, and the New England Journal of Medicine, among other places.